How to Get from Budapest to Croatia (Zagreb, Dubrovnik etc) by Train or Bus

 - One-Way ticket is approximately: 18€ – 26€ (130 kn – 190 kn).

-One of the most popular train routes is a night train from Budapest to Split via Zagreb.
-This train is running only in the period from June 17th until August 26th, on Tuesdays, Fridays and Sundays.
+One of the most popular train routes, though, is a night train from Budapest to Split via Zagreb.
+This train is running only in the period from June 15th until September 7th, on a daily basis.
 This line is handled by Hungarian Railways.
+(Make sure to double check all the info, also, as schedules can always change).

 Another option is using one of the daytime trains from Budapest to Zagreb and from Zagreb to Split you can take a night train that runs daily from April 29th to October 29th.
 This train leaves Zagreb at 23.03 PM and arrives in Split next morning at 06.54 AM.